 Arbitration vs. small claims court

-Drivers who believe it should be up to manufacturers to cover costs can take their case to small claims court or seek arbitration through CAMVAP, national program consumers can use to resolve disputes with car makers about manufacturing defects.
+Drivers who believe it should be up to manufacturers to cover costs can take their case to small claims court or seek arbitration through CAMVAP, a national program consumers can use to resolve disputes with car makers about manufacturing defects.

-Still, overall, the CAMVAP system is “quicker, cheaper and simpler than going through the court system,” he added.
+Still, overall, the CAMVAP system is “quicker, cheaper, and simpler than going through the court system,” he added.

 Statistics, though, show that very few Canadian drivers are turning to CAMVAP.
 The organization processed just 206 cases in 2017.